dhis2/design-system/molecules/modal.md

 ![modal example](../images/modal-example-1.png)

-_This modal in Data Visualizer app is used to set up the data included in a chart.
-This is a relatively complex task, so it's contained in a modal for focus.
-Using a modal means the user doesn't need to navigate away from the current page, an important aspect when they are working on data visualizations.
-Having these controls on a separate page would feel very disconnected.
-Including them right on the page itself would be too messy.
-A modal is very useful here._
+_A modal is used to select period items in Data Visualizer app.
+Presenting the task in a modal focuses the user attention.
+Using a modal means the user doesn't need to navigate away from the current page, having these controls on a separate page would feel disconnected and an excessive amount of navigation to set up a visualization.
+Including the controls on the page itself would present an overly complex, cluttered interface.
+A modal is an acceptable compromise._

 ![modal example 2](../images/modal-example-2.png)

 _Deleting a dashboard displays a confirmation modal.
-To delete a dashboard is a critical action that could have very serious consequences.
-The delete confirmation is presented in a modal to focus the users attention on the question: do you really want to delete this dashboard?
-Notice that the message text is concise and the actions are clear, there is no space for uncertainty with actions like this._
+Deleting a dashboard is a critical action that could have serious consequences.
+The confirmation is presented in a modal to focus the users attention on the question: do you really want to delete this dashboard?
+Notice that the message text is concise and the actions are clear, there is no space for uncertainty with critical actions._